MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/animationbehavior.md

 ```

 ## Animations
-Out of the box this AnimationBehavior exposes the following animation types:
+The AnimationBehavior exposes the following animation types:

 - FadeAnimation
 - FlipHorizontalAnimation